-If you have imported photos into Lightroom, you have probably noticed the words “Copy as DNG” at the top.
-Likely, you have just skipped over this option because:
+If you have ever imported photos into Lightroom, you have probably noticed the phrase “Copy as DNG” listed as an option.
+You probably just skipped over this option because:

 A) You had no idea what it was or

 B) You didn't see a need to use it.

 Today I wanted to let you in on the secret of what DNG files are and why you might consider using them.